AggelikiChal/AggelikiChal.github.io/_pages/publications.md

 <h2> Conference Proceedings & Journal articles </h2>

+- Antonis Achilleos and Aggeliki Chalki. **Counting Computations with Formulae: Logical Characterisations of Counting Complexity Classes**.
+Proceedings of the 48th International Symposium on Mathematical Foundations of Computer Science, MFCS 2023. <A href="https://drops.dagstuhl.de/opus/volltexte/2023/18541/pdf/LIPIcs-MFCS-2023-7.pdf">link to paper</A>

 - Antonis Antonopoulos, Eleni Bakali, Aggeliki Chalki, Petros Pantavos, Aris Pagourtzis, and Stathis Zachos. **Completeness, approximability and exponential time results for counting problems with easy decision version**.
 Theoretical Computer Science 915: 55-73 (2022). <A href="https://www.sciencedirect.com/science/article/pii/S0304397522001256?via%3Dihub">link to paper</A>

 -	Eleni Bakali, Aggeliki Chalki, Andreas Göbel, Aris Pagourtzis, and Stathis Zachos. **Guest column: A panorama of counting problems the decision version of which is in P**.
 SIGACT News 53(3): 46-68 (2022). <A href="https://dl.acm.org/doi/10.1145/3561064.3561072">link to paper</A>